Home / Eastern / Trophy Wife / 2– Wisdom sessions

 “Yes, father.”

 “Good.”
-He gave me tight smile.
+He gave me a tight smile.
 “Go.”

 I nodded and then turned around and walked towards our school gate.
 Whenever he dismissed me, I never turned back.
 I was seeing it in Artha now too.
 In the beginning of the year, she used to turn back to wave a couple of times before she entered her school gate, but she doesn't do it anymore.

 As I approached the entrance of the school building.
 I saw Preetah and Roshni standing at the wooden door which led inside, talking.
 They were there most mornings.
-And they always wanted us to greet whenever I walked past.
-So, before they saw me, I quickly went around to take the back entrance like I did if I saw them first.
+And they always wanted us to greet each other whenever I walked past.
+So, before they saw me, I quickly went around to the back entrance like I did if I saw them first.

 Continue to read this book for free